David Barbe

-David Barbe (pronounced ˈbɑɹ.bi BAR-bee; born September 30, 1963) is an American musician and producer/engineer from Athens, Georgia, and director of the Music Business Certificate Program at the University of Georgia.
+David Barbe (Note: pronounced /ˈbɑ:ɹ.bi/ BAR-bee) (born September 30, 1963) is an American musician and producer/engineer from Athens, Georgia, and director of the Music Business Certificate Program at the University of Georgia.
 He is chief of Chase Park Transduction studio in Athens.
 Barbe is known for his work as a songwriter, singer, guitarist, and bass guitarist in Sugar, Mercyland, and Buzz Hungry, as well as solo performances.
 He has produced nearly every album by the popular country rock band Drive-By Truckers, and has worked as producer and engineer with Son Volt.
 He has an all-star solo band in Athens called the Quick Hooks.

 Biography

 David Barbe was musically influenced by his parents — "Time Lady" Jane Barbe and composer John Barbe — who were both big band musicians.

 Barbe and his wife, Amy, have three children — daughter Annabelle and sons Winston and Henry.
 He is a past president of the Athens-Clarke County Little League baseball league and has managed his sons' all-star teams to several city championships.